 - A Prompter – The function of a prompter is to refocus a learner who is easily distracted.
 This may be done using a verbal or physical cue.
 A separate venue is required for this accommodation.
 The prompter may not interfere with the learner’s answers to the examination.

 - Spelling – A spelling accommodation is awarded when there is a significant discrepancy between the chronological age and spelling age of the learner and the learner’s ability to express thoughts adequately is thus compromised.
 A spelling sticker is placed on each of a learner’s answer books.
 The marker must ignore the spelling as long as what is written is phonetically correct.
-Please note that in the languages in Paper I where textual editing is examined and spelling is part of the content knowledge required at Grade 12 level spelling will count.
+Please note that spelling will count in Languages – in Paper I, where textual editing is examined and spelling is part of the content knowledge required at Grade 12 level.

 - Handwriting – A handwriting accommodation means that a sticker is placed on each of a learner’s answer books.
 This indicates to the marker that untidy writing must be accommodated.

 - Braille – When the learner has been educated using Braille, examination papers can be offered in Braille.

 - Enlarged Print – Enlarged print can be requested to make an examination paper more accessible to a learner with visual difficulties.